-Claudia Lacroix studies social behaviour and acoustic signalling (vocalizations!) in turtles.
+Claudia Lacroix studies social behaviour and acoustic signaling (vocalizations!) in turtles.
 She is currently investigating whether hatchling vocalizations facilitate beneficial social interactions such as coordinated nest emergence.
 (MSc student, University of Toronto.
 Co-supervised with Dr. Njal Rollinson)

 Alicia Korpach is tracking long-distance migrations and breeding habitat use of Eastern Whip-poor-will to understand how they are adjusting their habitat use in response to anthropogenic landscape and airscape modification, including increased artificial light at night.
 (PhD Candidate, University of Manitoba, co-supervised with Dr. Kevin Fraser)